stutrek/react-multi-page-form/README.md

     // create multi-page controls
     const {
-        currentPage, // the page object above
+        currentPage, // the page object
         advance, // goes to the next page goBack, // goes back one page
         nextStep, // the page object for the next step